Joint stereo 3D object detection and implicit surface reconstruction: Related Work

-\textbf{Learning-based 3D object detection} learns a function that maps sensor input to objects represented as 3D bounding boxes in the camera coordinate frame~\cite{3dop}.
-Depending on the type of the used sensors, they can be categorized into RGB-based methods~\cite{oftnet, brazil2019m3d, disentangling, accuratemono3d, sun2020disp, wang2021plume, Li_2021_CVPR, reading2021categorical, chen2021monorun, kumar2021groomed, qin2021monogrnet, guo2021liga} and LiDAR-based approaches~\cite{MV3D, second, zhou2018voxelnet, shi2019pointrcnn, yang2019std, shi2020point, he2020structure, meng2020weakly, yin2021center, qi2021offboard, shi2021pv}.
+\textbf{Learning-based 3D object detection} learns a function that maps sensor input to objects represented as 3D bounding boxes~\cite{3dop}.
+Depending on the sensor configuration, previous studies can be categorized into RGB-based methods~\cite{brazil2019m3d, disentangling, zhou2020iafa, Li_2021_CVPR, reading2021categorical, lian2022exploring, chen2022pseudo} and LiDAR-based approaches~\cite{second, zhou2018voxelnet, shi2019pointrcnn, shi2021pv}.
 Our approach is RGB-based which does not require expensive range sensors.
-Compared to previous RGB-based methods that only predict 3D bounding box representation and cannot output detailed and complete object surface normals, our approach complements them with shape reconstruction capability without sacrificing object detection performance.
+While previous RGB-based methods can describe objects up to a 3D bounding box representation, the quality of shape predictions within the bounding boxes was not evaluated with existing metrics.
+Our extended study fills this gap by proposing new metrics and designing an extended model that complements Ego-Net with implicit shape reconstruction capability from stereo inputs.